fltk/fltk/fluid/README_fd.txt

   “user_data_type” <word> : usually “void*” or “long” “callback” <word> : a function name or a function body “comment” <word> : one or many lines of text
-  “open” : group centent visible in the Fluid tree browser “selected” : type was selected in tree view
+  “open” : group content visible in the Fluid tree browser “selected” : type was selected in tree view